-34. The Mayor's Office of Housing shall develop, and City agencies shall utilize, a common definition for family housing (2 or more bedrooms), to guide the provision of family units in both private and public construction.
+34. The Mayor's Office of Housing shall develop, and City agencies shall utilize, a common definition for family housing (2 or more bedrooms) and consider standards for minimum unit sizes and bedroom sizes, to guide the provision of family units in both private and public construction.

+Lead Agency: Mayor's Office of Housing

 Supporting Agencies: Planning Department, Department of Building Inspection

-Annual Work Program
+Funding Source: Annual Work Program

+Schedule: Ongoing